-Before attempting to find a plausible explanation, let’s consider what the Bible says with regard to these two creation events.
+Before attempting to find a plausible answer to this question, we will consider what the Bible says with regard to the creation of light and the creation of the sun and the other stars.
 [Note: When we quote Scripture in this article, we use the wording in the New King James Version of the Bible.]

 Genesis 1:3-5 states,